-Line 18-Income Apportioned to Montana.
-For entities engaged in business only in Montana, enter 100 percent as the apportionment percentage and enter the full amount that is reported on line 17.
-For multistate entities, if the Schedule I not required box is marked, enter 0 percent and go to line 19.
+Line 18 - Income Apportioned to Montana.
+For entities engaged in business only in Montana, mark the "Schedule I not required - 100% Montana activity" check box, enter 100 percent as the apportionment percentage, and enter the full amount that is reported on line 17.

+For multistate entities without Montana activity, mark the "Schedule I not required - 0% Montana activity" check box, enter 0 percent, and go to line 19.
 Otherwise, multiply the amount that is reported on line 17 by the apportionment percentage reported on Schedule I, line 5.
 Enter the result on line 18.
-See the instructions for Schedule I on page 8.
+See the instructions for Schedule I.

-Line 19-Total Nonapportionable Income Sourced to Montana
+Line 19 - Total Nonapportionable Income Sourced to Montana

 Line 19a.
 Report the total Montana source income from the sum of Montana Schedules K-1, Part 5, line 1, received from other pass-through entities.
+Any adjustments to Montana source flow-through income stemming from inconsistent treatment reported on federal Form 8082 are also included in this amount.

 Line 19c.
 Report the total adjusted nonapportionable income (loss) allocated to Montana from the PTE's own activities.
-To compute this amount, start with the total Montana source income from the Montana Source Income Schedule, column C. Adjust this amount by Montana source total additions and subtractions from Montana Adjustments Worksheet, Parts 3 and 4, column B.
+To compute this amount, start with the total Montana source income from the Montana Source Income Schedule, column C. Adjust this amount by Montana source total additions and subtractions from Montana Adjustments Worksheet, Parts 3 and 4, column B. Any adjustments to Montana source income stemming from inconsistent treatment reported on federal Form 8082 that is not flow-through income are reported on this line.